snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracking-events/index.md

 You can control which links are tracked using the second argument.
 There are three ways to do this: a denylist, an allow, and a filter function.

 An optional parameter is `pseudoClicks`.
-If this is not turned on, Firefox will not recognise middle clicks.
+If this is not turned on, Firefox will not recognize middle clicks.
 If it is turned on, there is a small possibility of false positives (click events firing when they shouldn't). **Turning this feature on is recommended**:

 ```javascript
 import { enableLinkClickTracking } from '@snowplow/browser-plugin-link-click-tracking';